Section 1: Purchasing Services Mission and Authority

 - assist in compliance initiatives such as HIPAA

-- explore and evaluate availability of group purchasing opportunities
+- explore and evaluate the availability of group purchasing opportunities

 - conduct market trend analyses